Updated: August 6, 2024

 • The color has no meaning and is used only for decoration.

 • No special industry color conventions apply.
-Use the standard semantic colors instead.
+Use the standard semantic colors for value states instead.

 Overview